tommai78101/PokemonWalking/README.md

 Implements the walking algorithm used in classic Pokémon G/S/C games.
 Also includes a level editor to create your own game areas.

+**MILESTONE HAS REACHED**, *ALL PRIORITIES ARE SHIFTED TO LOW!* That means I won't be working on this as active as I used to be, but it is still in development.
+Note that it does not mimic the walking algorithm used in Pokémon R/B/Y games (1st generation games).
+I also no longer put new releases here at GitHub, due to the lack of showing downloads count.
+For more information, please scroll to the bottom.

 ===

 **Description:**